 Figure 1.1.2 Air Conditioner in an appartment

-A famous example picked up from Thermodynamics field is illustrated in Figure 1.1.2 showing an air-condition device where heat exchange between hot air and cold refrigerant in the coils of the evaporator of the machine occurs indoor while another heat exchange between the hot refrigerant within the compressor and condenser and the air outside.
-Change in pressure, temperature, volume and physical status of the refrigerant (hydrofluorocarbon) has been applied practically to cool the apartment.
+A famous example from thermodynamics is illustrated in the figure above showing an air- conditioning device where heat exchange between hot air and cold refrigerant in the coils of the evaporator of the machine occurs indoors, while another heat exchange occurs outdoors between the hot refrigerant within the compressor and condenser and the air outside.
+The change in pressure, temperature, volume, and physical status of the refrigerant (hydrofluorocarbon) has been applied practically to cool the apartment.

 Electricity and Magnetism.
-Branch of Engineering that studies the status of charged particles, their motions and interactions to produce power; this is responsible of starting motors, turning on laptops, charging mobile phones, etc… In addition, flow of electric particles creates magnetic field.
-When lines of magnetic field are cut by a metallic rotor, electricity is generated.
+The branch of engineering that studies the status of “charged particles” and their motions and interactions, which produce “power”.
+This is responsible for starting motors, turning on laptops, charging mobile phones, etc. In addition, the flow of electric particles creates a “magnetic field”.
+When the lines of a magnetic field are cut by a metallic rotor, electricity is generated.